 In the Eastern Orthodox faith, days that commemorate a particular saint, holy event, or the angels are called feast days.
 Is it called a feast day because there is a feast?
 No. Can food be part of the equation?
 Yes.

 The significance of the person, place, or thing being commemorated on a particular date will determine whether a special church service will be conducted on that day.
 Some feast days are so significant that they may be recognized more than once.
-Most feast days will fall on a day that isn’t Sunday, so in addition to having a service on the actual day, there is also an “add-on” to the regular Sunday liturgy, which allows more people to partake in the celebration.
-The Orthodox Church recognizes that people have jobs and can’t always attend a mid-week service.
-Kind of nice, you know.
+Most feast days will fall on a day that isn’t Sunday, so in addition to having a service on the actual day, there is also often an “add-on” to the regular Sunday liturgy.

 If the feast day is in honor of a saint, prophet, angel, or other significant person (like Christ, he’s a bit of a big deal), and you share your name with that individual, the feast day being celebrated is also your “name-day”.
 This is where the food could come in to play.
 In Greece and many other Orthodox Christian countries, one’s name-day is often a bigger celebration than one’s birthday.
 Families will host gatherings to celebrate the name-day of a family member.
 It’s not a balloons and cake kind of affair, but it’s not unusual for gifts to be brought, especially money for younger children.